-Dirlton Reserve Dog Off Leash Area in Park Orchards gives you a very different kind of daily walk.
-Tucked away on Dirlton Crescent, it skips the flat green grass for thick pine and wattle trees, giving it a proper deep-bush feel.
-Because the scrub is so dense, it’s a brilliant spot for a slow sniff, but you need to be really careful if you plan on actually letting your dog off the lead.
+Dirlton Reserve Dog Off Leash Area in Park Orchards gives you a very different kind of daily walk through thick pine and wattle trees.
+It has a proper deep bush feel that makes it a brilliant spot for a slow sniff, provided you keep a close eye on your pup.

 - 🐕 Best For: A slow, sensory walk on a long lead for dogs who love tracking scents in the undergrowth.

-- 🅿️ Parking: Easy street parking is available right on Dirlton Crescent.
+- 🅿️ Parking: Easy street parking is available right on Dirlton Crescent for a convenient arrival.

 Dog Park Features & Amenities